kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Operating-Model-for-Organizations.md

 ## Example

 A utility creates an AI operating model:
-Data council oversees standards.
+Data council oversees standards
-Central AI hub manages platforms.
+Central AI hub manages platforms
 Business units deploy domain models

 > Concrete examples illustrate how abstract concepts work in practice.
 Pay attention to context - what made this particular case succeed or fail may not transfer directly to your situation.